 Also, facts may be what they may be, but your gut feeling may tell otherwise.
 What do you do?

-Incidentally, we’ve been accused of being a Machine, especially our intimate relationships.
+Incidentally, I’ve been accused of being a Machine, especially my intimate relationships.

 So there you go.

-We’re thinking that we see these four types of information in action every day at work and at our own customers.
+see these four types of information in action every day at work and elsewhere:

 “Will not work here”

 “I doubt that fact, our business is so special”